-If you would like to see verbose output from the tests simply add the -v flag or the word verbose to the command line.
+If you would like to see verbose output from the tests simply add the -v flag and/or the word verbose to the first of the command lines above.
 You can also run only the tests in a particular test module.
 For example, to execute just the test_types test suite, you only have to specify it: